 After World War II, there was a second surge in Lodge membership, because it helped maintain the types of brotherly relationships they had built during the war.
 While this was the largest boom for the Fraternity, it also carried with it the seeds of its steady decline in popularity over the next several decades.

-The last two decades have witnessed an amazing, organic surge in the interest that (now!) young Millennials have in Freemasonry.
-Many of them attribute popular culture for their interest, but most find the Craft as a way to connect more deeply with themselves and others by exploring the ancient Craft.
-Many Masons of all ages see this trend as the rebirth of the Fraternity because, in a very significant way, whereas in the past, young men are not simply picking up where their fathers left off — by going where their fathers lead them — but instead, most are walking into Lodges on their own.
+The last two decades have witnessed an amazing, organic surge in the interest that young Millennials have in Freemasonry.
+Many of them attribute popular culture for their interest, but most find it as a way to connect more deeply with themselves and others by exploring the ancient craft.
+Many Masons of all ages see this trend as the rebirth of the Fraternity because, in a very significant way, young men are not simply picking up where their fathers left off but instead walking into Lodges on their own.

-Freemasonry is particularly growing in urban areas where Millennials are flocking in droves attracted by technology jobs to major urban centers.
-The ironic bit is that it’s the authenticity, the bonding of ritual and genuineness of relationships that attract them most.
+Freemasonry is particularly growing in urban areas where Millennials are flocking in droves attracted by technology jobs.
+The ironic bit is that it’s the authenticity and the bonding of ritual and genuineness of relationships that attract them most.
 What is not ironic is that this trend “rhymes” with the way Freemasonry expanded in the colonial period, when it found fertile ground for growth in thriving seaboard cities that attracted young tradesmen and other professional and educated men to the burgeoning mercantilism of international commerce and eventually the industrial revolution.

-The idea of self, is something that many Millennials find themselves in constant flux about.
-A Millennials’ brain is so shaped by technology that identity is something that is always in flux; as such, everyone is on a constant journey of self discovery.
+The idea of self is something that many Millennials find themselves in constant flux about.
+A Millennials’ brain is so shaped by technology that identity is something that is always in flux; as such, everyone is on a constant journey of self-discovery.
 Essentially, this is the idea of Freemasonry, that we are all on a journey of self-becoming, and that the friendships we make help determine who we become.
-Thus, in a very real way, the growth seen in the past two decades is a result of Freemasonry being able, because of the changes in society — which emerge from changes in technology — to return to its true purpose, building relationships between men who share values, allowing them to live and work in brotherhood, and live more enriched lives.
+Thus, in a very real way, the growth seen in the past two decades is a result of Freemasonry being able to return to its true purpose because of the changes in society.
+Freemasonry can continue to build relationships between men who share values, allowing them to live and work in brotherhood, and experience more enriched lives.
 As ever, but in ways that are new, Freemasonry brings men together who might otherwise have remained at a perpetual distance.